Igram-doo/Kiribi-Net/README.md

 * ServerEndpoint: Provides similar functionality to the standard Java ServerSocket.

 ##### Endpoint Providers
 Factories for creating endpoints.
-Currently the following two EndpointProviders are implemented:
+Currently the following three EndpointProviders are implemented:

 * TCPEndpointProvider: creates TCP Endpoints
 * UDPEndpointProvider: creates UDP Endpoints
+* LANEndpointProvider: creates TCP Endpoints with LAN multicast discovery

 ##### Network Executor
 Wrapper for a Java ForkJoinPool and ScheduledExecutorService to facilitate multi-threading.